Garfield: The Movie

-Garfield: The Movie (or simply Garfield) is a 2004 American live-action animated comedy film based on Jim Davis' comic strip Garfield.
-Directed by Peter Hewitt and written by Joel Cohen and Alec Sokolow, it was produced and distributed by 20th Century Fox with the co-production of Davis Entertainment Company, and stars Breckin Meyer as Jon Arbuckle, Jennifer Love Hewitt as Dr. Liz Wilson and features Bill Murray as the voice of Garfield, who was created with computer-generated imagery.
+Garfield: The Movie (also simply known as Garfield) is a 2004 American comedy film based on Jim Davis' comic strip of the same name.
+The film was directed by Peter Hewitt from a screenplay by Joel Cohen and Alec Sokolow.
+Combining live action and animation, it stars Breckin Meyer, Jennifer Love Hewitt, and Stephen Tobolowsky, with Bill Murray as the voice of the title character.
+The plot follows Garfield, who, after becoming jealous of the recently adopted Odie, sets out to rescue him after he is stolen by television personality Happy Chapman.

-Garfield: The Movie was released in the United States on June 11, 2004.
-Despite receiving negative reviews from critics, the film was a commercial success, grossing $208.1 million worldwide on a $50 million production budget.
+Produced by Davis Entertainment Company, Garfield: The Movie premiered in Hollywood on June 6, 2004, before being theatrically released in the United States on June 11, 2004, by 20th Century Fox.
+It received negative reviews from critics and grossed $208 million worldwide on a $50 million budget.
 A sequel, Garfield: A Tail of Two Kitties, was released in 2006.
-The film is also dedicated to Lorenzo Music, the original voice of Garfield, who died on August 4, 2001.

 Plot

-Garfield, an overweight, lethargic and free-spirited orange cat, lives with his owner Jon Arbuckle.
-Garfield passes his time by tormenting Jon and outwitting his vicious Dobermann neighbor, Luca.
-Aside from Jon, Garfield maintains an unlikely friendship with a mouse, Louis, by constantly sparing him, and also socializes with his fellow neighborhood cats, Nermal and Arlene.
+Garfield is a lazy, overweight cat who lives with his owner Jon Arbuckle.
+Garfield spends his days tormenting Jon and outwitting his vicious Dobermann neighbor, Luca; is friends with Louis the mouse; and socializes with his fellow neighborhood cats, Nermal and Arlene.

-Jon has begun habitually bringing Garfield to the veterinarian, in order to see vet Dr. Liz Wilson, whom he is in love with.
-Jon tries to ask Liz out, but due to a misunderstanding, Jon is given custody of a dog named Odie, who is sociable, friendly and hyperactive.
-Garfield, however, takes an instant dislike to Odie and competes for Jon's attention.
-Odie is brought to a canine talent show, where Liz is a judge.
-Garfield gets chased by other dogs, which prompts Odie to the center of the ring, where he does a successful improvised dance to the Black Eyed Peas' "Hey Mama".
-A local television host named Happy Chapman, who is also a judge, is impressed with Odie's performance, and offers Jon a television deal for Odie, but Jon declines.
+Jon begins taking Garfield to the veterinarian in order to see Dr. Liz Wilson, with whom Jon is in love.
+Jon tries to ask Liz out, but due to a misunderstanding, she gives him a dog named Odie.
+Garfield immediately becomes jealous of Odie and competes with him for Jon's attention.
+Jon later takes Odie to a dog show, where Liz is a judge, with Garfield stowing away.
+He is chased by other dogs, leading Odie to the stage, where he does a successful improvised dance.
+Happy Chapman, a television personality who is also a judge, is impressed with Odie's performance and unsuccessfully offers Jon a television deal for Odie.

-When Garfield returns home, fed up with Odie's presence in his life, he hits a ball against a lamp, and inadvertently causes a chain reaction that leaves the house in disarray.
-When Jon discovers this, he forces Garfield to sleep outside for the night.
+When a fed-up Garfield returns home, he hits a ball against a lamp, inadvertently causing a chain reaction that leaves the house in disarray.
+Jon discovers the mess and kicks Garfield outside for the night.
 When Odie comes out to comfort Garfield, he gets inside and locks Odie out.
-Nermal and Arlene witness this as Odie runs away but is then picked up by an elderly woman named Mrs. Baker.
-Jon and Liz search for Odie while Garfield's friends express their disappointment with him regarding his treatment of Odie.
+Odie consequently runs away, before being found by the elderly Mrs. Baker.
+Jon, not wanting Liz to know that Odie is missing, searches for him; Luca, Nermal, and Arlene express disappointment at Garfield's treatment of Odie.
+Jon eventually tells Liz about Odie's disappearance, and she agrees to help him search.